Aging adults in Hamilton County deserve the best senior services that can be offered.

 Together Today is a great outlet to meet new friends in the same life stage.
 It is a safe, welcoming environment where adults 55+ meet, play games, chat, and enjoy meals together.
-If you are interested in learning more about Together Today and taking advantage of this great senior service in Hamilton County, please contact Lisa at firstname.lastname@example.org or 317-674-8777.
+If you are interested in learning more about Together Today and taking advantage of this great senior service in Hamilton County, please contact Lisa or call 317-674-8777.

 Connecting with Senior Services Hamilton County